 Getting the Most From Your CDP

-A CDP is a big investment.
-While it’s important to have the right technology solution in place, there are other factors that have a big impact on whether you’ll realize the business value you’re seeking from your investment.
+A CDP is a big investment for any organization.
+While it’s important to have the right CDP solution in place for your needs, there are other factors that have a big impact on whether you’ll realize the business value you’re seeking from your investment.

 Spend the time to do the planning and align stakeholders before, during and after implementation to help break down silos and maximize use across the organization to realize ROI.